krishnabits001/domain_specific_cl/README.md

 Image and label pairs are re-sampled (to chosen target resolution) and cropped/zero-padded to a fixed size using "create_cropped_imgs.py" file. <br/>

 IV) Train the models.<br/>
-Below commands are an example for ACDC dataset
-The models need to be trained sequentially as follows (check "train_model/pretrain_and_fine_tune_script.sh" script for commands)<br/>
+Below commands are an example for ACDC dataset.<br/> The models need to be trained sequentially as follows (check "train_model/pretrain_and_fine_tune_script.sh" script for commands)<br/>
 Steps :<br/>
 1) Step 1: To pre-train the encoder with global loss by incorporating proposed domain knowledge when defining positive and negative pairs.<br/>